-Where to See Macy's 4th of July Fireworks in New York City 2013
+Where to See Macy's 4th of July Fireworks in New York City 2014

-This year, Macy's dazzling fireworks spectacle, titled It Begins with a Spark, will take place between 24th and 40th Streets on the Hudson River.
+Macy's 38th annual 4th of July Fireworks will take place on the East River by the Brooklyn Bridge.
 The official start time is 9pm, however, the show usually begins around 9:25pm and lasts approximately 40 minutes.
 Rain could delay the show further.

 Best Viewing Locations

 It's been five years since Macy's 4th of July Fireworks took place on the East River, which means our usual go-to viewing spots are no longer valid.
 It also means we don't have personal experience with bringing our kids to see the fireworks in this new location, so we're doing a bit of guesswork to figure out the best places to watch.

 Anywhere you have a good view of the Brooklyn Bridge and the sky above it should work.
 According to Macy's website, here are the official public viewing locations:

 Manhattan's FDR Drive between the Manhattan Bridge and Montgomery Street - enter at Montgomery Street or South Streets

 The Manhattan entry ramp to the Brooklyn Bridge - enter from St. James Place/Pearl Street to Wagner Place and you'll find viewing both north and south of the bridge

 Broad Street and Old Slip at Water Street - viewing between the Heliport and the south side of the Brooklyn Bridge